MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/dynamics-365-app-outlook-user-s-guide-new.md

 5. Use the left and right arrows to find related cases, invoices, etc., and then select a record to automatically track the email or meeting, and link it to the record indicated in the **[!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)]** pane.

-### To create a new record and link it to a Dynamics 365 record:
+### Create a new record and link it to a Dynamics 365 record:

 1. Click **Quick Create**, and then select the type of record you want to create.